Thermodynamics of Einstein static Universe with boundary: Conclusion

 This observation confirms the connection between the entropy of the Bekenstein-Hawking horizon in the 2+1 de Sitter and the entropy of the static Einstein $R\times S^2$ universe.\cite{Kaloper2024} But instead of parametric agreement, we have an exact match, which suggests that our approach may make sense.

 The open question concerns the generalized statistics, which usually follows the holographic connection.
-For example, the black hole is the finite system which entropy obeys the non-extensive Tsallis-Cirto statistics. \cite{Volovik2025,Odintsov2025} On the other hand the entropy of the unbounded de Sitter state is extensive.
-What statistics describe the entropy of Einstein's universe with a boundary?
+For example, the black holes in the Minkowski environment are the finite systems which entropies obey the composition law described by the non-extensive Tsallis-Cirto statistics. \cite{Volovik2025,Volovik2025a,Odintsov2025} The Tsallis-Cirto $\delta=2$ statistics correctly determines the entropy deficit in the processes of splitting and merging of black holes, $S(M_1 +M_2) - S(M_1) -S(M_2) =2 \sqrt{S(M_1)S(M_2)}$.
+The entropy here is determined not by the number of degrees of freedom, but by the number of the elements of the matrix of the correlations between these degrees of freedom.
+This reminds the Matrix Theory suggested by Susskind.\cite{Susskind2023}

+On the other hand, the de Sitter entropy of the unbounded de Sitter state is extensive, being proportional to the volume of the considered part of the Universe, so that $S(V_1+V_2)=S(V_1) + S(V_2)$.
+The situation when the black holes are in the de Sitter environment with its own cosmological horizon is more complicated.
+The composition law for the entropy deficit in the processes which combine the black hole horizons and the cosmological horizon remains unclear.
+There are some hints\cite{Susskind2023} that the Matrix Theory can be valid also in the de Sitter environment.
+Can the Matrix Theory be extended to the entropy of Einstein static Universe with boundaries also remains an open question.